Photo courtesy of Ajay Suresh / Flickr

 “We see 50 to 60 cases each month, and over 50 percent of those are drug-endangered children,” said Brittnie Noble, the community education coordinator at the CAC.

 According to the Domestic Violence and Sexual Assault Center in Murfreesboro, the number of children born with opioid withdrawal symptoms continues to rise as the opioid epidemic takes hold of communities.
 Users between the ages of 21 to 35 who have young children put their child at risk of lasting psychological development.
 Children living with parents that are addicted to opioids also are at risk of using substances themselves.
+You can learn more about What you need to know about children and addiction by checking out drug and alcohol abuse resources and helplines online.

 This year, the CAC partnered with 19 different agencies to call attention to how they help children impacted by the opioid crisis.
 These agencies include the Domestic Violence and Sexual Assault Center, the Rutherford County Sheriff’s Office, the Rutherford County Fire Department, NCSU’s Family Studies and Child Development Program and several others in Rutherford and Cannon Counties.
 All of the agencies involved sent out press releases throughout the 19 days in order to further educate the community on how opioids impact children in the area.